staltz/xstream/README.md

 ## Extra factories and operators

-To keep the core of XStream small and simple, less frequently-used methods are available under the `xstream/extra` directory, and must be imported separately.
+To keep the core of xstream small and simple, less frequently-used methods are available under the `xstream/extra` directory, and must be imported separately.
 See [EXTRA_DOCS](https://github.com/staltz/xstream/blob/master/EXTRA_DOCS.md) for documentation.

 # Overview